immuno-informatics/carmen-analysis/README.md

 Partial data from the [MHC Motif Atlas class I alleles](http://mhcmotifatlas.org/class1) database is used during the analysis.
 Please use the "Download Data" button to access the "All Ligands" option and save the resulting file.
 The file `data_classI_all_peptides.txt` (name as downloaded from the website) should be moved to the `data` directory.

+### GENCODE

+Gencode GTF file is used in step 10 of the pipeline, detailed instructions of getting it are enclosed in the respective Jupyter notebook.

+### COSMIC

+Cosmic mutation data is used in step 11 of the pipeline, detailed instructions of getting it are enclosed in the respective Jupyter notebook.

+**You may be required to acquire a commercial license if You aren't eligible for an academic license**

+### Braun et al. 2020 somatic mutations

+The somatic mutation MAF file from this article is used in step 12 of the pipeline, detailed instructions of getting and transforming it are enclosed in the respective Jupyter notebook.
+**You may be required to acquire a commercial liftOver license for this step if You aren't eligible for an academic license**

 ## How to Run the Analysis

 To be able to run the entire analysis and produce its results (data files, figures, etc.) we need to set-up and run specific scripts in a particular order.
 Please follow the instructions below.